 Located along the San Diego River, Robb Field Athletic Field is a great place for the entire family to enjoy the day.
 Complete with an Adult Fitness Club, two lighted outdoor basketball courts, eight softball fields (one lighted), five unlighted multipurpose fields, twelve lighted tennis courts, four lighted outdoor handball courts, one tennis practice wall, one sand tiny tot playground area, picnic area, permanent rugby goals, portable soccer goals, skateboard park, one meeting room, recycle bins and much more.
 Robb Field also offers the City's first Skateboard Park which opened in 2000.

 Located between Nimitz Blvd. and Sunset Cliffs Blvd., Dusty Rhodes park is a great place for the entire family to enjoy the day.
-Mr. and Mrs. Rhodes left this land as a place for family and friends can gather to enjoy a nice day on the grass.
+Mr. and Mrs. Rhodes intended this land as a place for family and friends can gather to enjoy a nice day on the grass.
 Here you will find no structures, courts or designated fields for predetermined activities.
-Instead you are simply welcome to enjoy the great outdoors, fly a kite or watch your children play at the playground.
+Instead, you are simply welcome to enjoy the great outdoors, fly a kite or watch your children play at the playground.
 The gazebo may be used for birthday parties and family events as well and is located near the restrooms for your convenience.

 The Original Dog Beach In San Diego, CA is nationally famous and one of the first official leash-free beaches in the United States.
 It is a landmark in the community of Ocean Beach at the end of I-8 at the mouth of the San Diego River.
 Dog Beach is a special place where people and pets, beach lovers and surfers celebrate the spirit of Ocean Beach, California, one of southern California's last true beach towns.